dhermes/python-multi/README.md

 The "Short Description" on Docker Hub should read:

-> Multiple Python versions installed into Ubuntu LTS (16.04 as of January 2018)
+> Multiple Python versions installed into Ubuntu LTS (18.04 as of May 2018)

 This is provided here as a back-up (i.e. in case the short description is overwritten).